Last Modified: 12/29/2018 Location: FL, PR, USVI Business: Part A, Part B

 1. Navigate to CMS’ EIDM portal: https://portal.cms.gov/

-3. Click the I Accept button to accept Terms and Conditions
+5. Click the check box to agree to the Terms and Conditions

-5. Select My Access from the My Portal menu
+7. Select My Access from the My Portal menu under your name

 Please use your browser's back button to return to the referring page.